GoogleCloudPlatform/cloud-foundation-fabric/modules/apigee-organization/README.md

-# Apigee Module
+# Google Apigee Organization Module

-This module allows managing a single Apigee organization and its environments and environmentgrous.
+This module allows managing a single Apigee organization and its environments and environmentgroups.

 ## TODO